Svalbard

 Off the Charts

 Being on top of the world is captivating.
-A few years ago, I wanted to screenshot my pinned location on the map—only to find out I couldn’t—my red dot was stuck on top of the screen.
-I was on top of the world (and on the screen)—and it was a rush.
-Even doing a very normal thing, like having a beer at a bar—is very much exotic when in Longyearbyen, the northernmost city in the world, with Arctic explorers sitting in every corner.
+A few years ago, I wanted to screenshot my pinned location on google-map while in Longyearbyen—only to find out I couldn’t.
+My red dot was stuck at the top of the screen, a reminder that I was indeed on top of the world (and of the screen)—it was a rush.
+Even doing normal things, like having a beer at a bar—is exotic when in Longyearbyen—the northernmost city in the world, with Arctic explorers sitting in every corner.

 Getting to Svalbard by Sail

 Approaching the magnificent Spitsbergen Island by sailboat is nothing less than breathtaking.
 Crossing the Barents Sea from the mainland to Svalbard is a 500 nautical mile sail through waters full of whales and other creatures of the north.
+Often a sail through rough conditions, but also through calms.
+The varied sailing makes for great watch team building and compound great sailing experience.
 All of a sudden Spitsbergen rises on the horizon, Norway’s largest island—halfway to the North Pole.
 No filter can touch this.
 No caption can hold it.

 Our focus is on the adventure of getting there by sail.
-Or on sailing from peak to peak surrounding Spitsbergen on our Ski & Sail trips.
+Or on our Ski & Sail trips to Svalbard, sailing from the shores of one peak to the next.
 However—if you can spare some time, stay.
 Stay for a couple of days or more to explore Longyearbyen, the “capital” of Svalbard.
-You’ll meet adventurers and explorers from all over the world, and locals.
-A community of purpose, you simply do not accidentally stumble across Svalbard.
-The adventurous atmosphere is felt at the bar, the grocery store, at the art exhibition or up in the glaciers.
+You’ll meet adventurers and explorers from all over the world.
+And locals.
+A community of purpose indeed, one simply does not accidentally stumble across Svalbard.
+The adventurous atmosphere is felt everywhere, at the bar, the grocery store, at the art exhibition or up in the glaciers.
 Wherever you go, you will meet and regroup with the same life-loving people.
-Up here we are all one—with the same aim of being at one with the planet.
+Up here we are all one—and one with the planet.

 The Far Away Place

 Everything around you oozes with the feeling of being far, far away from everything you know.
-In Longyearbyen pipelines lie above ground and houses are set on pillars—the permafrost ground will not hold infrastructure.
+In Longyearbyen pipelines lie above ground and houses are set on pillars—the permafrost will not hold infrastructure.
 However, this seems to be changing.
-Global warming is happening four times faster up here and recent reports on the melting of permafrost reveals severe implications for all of Svalbard—one example being that the airport runway is about to melt.
-Still a spectacular winter wonderland—experiencing climate change is one aspect of coming here.
+Global warming is happening four times faster up here and recent reports on the melting of permafrost reveals severe implications for all of Svalbard, one example being that the airport runway is about to melt.
+It’s still a spectacular winter wonderland—and experiencing climate change is “just” one aspect of coming here.

 Looking up at the plateau over Longyearbyen, you see giant golf ball looking objects spread out—the Svalbard Satellite Station.
-Arctic research is huge up here – Norwegian as well as international.
-The reasons are many, one being that the Svalbard treaty of 1920 gives Norway sovereignty, under the condition that Svalbard is being used for peaceful activity other than military defence to its sovereignty.
+The research activity is high—Norwegian, as well as international.
+The reasons are many, one being that the Svalbard treaty of 1920 gives Norway sovereignty, under the condition that Svalbard is to be used for peaceful activities rather than military defence.

-During the Second World War, the Cold War, and now again with Putin’s war on Ukraine—Russia questions all activity up north to be a breach of the treaty.
-This was never the case, but the territorial demonstration from Norway and Nato will naturally increase in times of trouble, it’s a geopolitical hotspot.
+During the Second World War, the Cold War, and now again with Putin’s war on Ukraine—Russia questions activity up north to be testing limits to the treaty.
+The territorial demonstration from Norway and Nato will naturally increase in these testing times, manifesting it’s a geopolitical hotspot.
 In early summer of 2025, even His Majesty King Harald and Her Majesty Queen Sonja of Norway came sailing over the Barents Sea to Svalbard on Kongeskipet Norge (“The King Ship Norway”).
 This too added to the story of being somewhere special—at a special time in history.

 Cheers!